cbor-wg/cddl/draft-ietf-cbor-cddl.md

 structures.
 As such,
-it does not bring any security issues on itself, although specification of protocols that use CBOR naturally need security analysis when defined.
+it does not bring any security issues on itself, although specifications of protocols that use CBOR naturally need security analyses when defined.
+General guidelines for writing security considerations are defined in

+Security Considerations Guidelines {{-secconssec}} (BCP 72).
+Specifications using CDDL to define CBOR structures in protocols need to follow those guidelines.
-Topics that could be considered in a security considerations section that uses CDDL to define CBOR structures include the following:
+Additional topics that could be considered in a security considerations section for a specification that uses CDDL to define CBOR structures include the following:

 * Where could the language maybe cause confusion in a way that will enable security issues?